From Design to Implementation

 Conclusion

 The gap between describing a reactive architecture and implementing one is where most of the interesting decisions live.
 Flux.create with expand gives us demand-driven polling that respects back-pressure.
 Atomic variables provide thread-safe state management without locks.
 Sealed interfaces with pattern matching make response dispatch exhaustive at compile time.
-And the reactive Pulsar adapter eliminates the manual CompletableFuture bridging that was the previous implementation’s weakest point.
+And the Pulsar channel wrappers bridge Consumer/Producer into Reactor streams with explicit acknowledgment control — keeping the integration lightweight while preserving back-pressure semantics end-to-end.

 The framework is open-source and available on GitHub.